 “Stay at home, work there if you can.
 Only leave to get groceries or to exercise”

 By making these terms more ‘real’, we take at least some of the fear of the unknown out of the equation, without undermining the importance of the act itself.
 And if our comms are clear and our message is simple, we distinguish ourselves as a remedy to the information overload.

 Your messaging strategy should be adaptable, always.
-News on COVID-19 is changing quite literally minute-by-minute.
-Your ads written this morning could be rendered redundant - or indeed insensitive - by the afternoon, and so your copy will need to reflect this relentless change of pace and direction.
+News on COVID-19 is changing week-by-week.
+Ads set live one day could be rendered redundant - or indeed insensitive - by the end of the month, and so your copy will need to reflect these unnerving changes of pace and direction.

 We’ve even adapted an entire proposition, changing the narrative for one client from one of exploration of another country to rediscovering what you love about your own, and reconnecting with what’s really important.
 Responding to change in real time makes for real creativity.
 Embrace the chaos.

 The truth of the matter is, you won’t have all the answers, and that’s actually, scarily, fine.
 And while universities are places of learning, the rapid changes in guidance and advice from the government mean that you’ll have to be humble as well as adaptable in your tone when speaking to students.

 Now isn’t the time for grandiose, sweeping statements, and it certainly isn’t the time to be opportunistic or salesy.
 Instead, communicate that you are doing what you can, and that you’re there to support students when they need you.

 Now is the time to align your messaging with the very best of your institution’s values.
 Community in the face of isolation, resilience, curiosity; there are so many shared attributes between you and your prospective students that can come to the fore during tumultuous times such as these.
 Steer clear of the nasty, wartime narrative and language that is becoming increasingly prevalent in the news.
 This.
 Helps.
 Nobody.